 You’re fundamentally advertising the information that your home is empty, and that provides burglars with an opportunity to strike.
 You’re undoubtedly excited about your vacation plans, but keep them to yourself for now.

-Have an alarm system
+Have an alarm system for home safety

 The most important tip yet.
 It is almost impossible to catch a thief without a working home alarm scheme.
 9/10 burglars are never recognised and alarm systems can assist to decrease this number.